c++functionexitterminate

 Others claim that exit() doesn't call all the destructors, etc

 It's true, but it doesn't cancel the first statement.
-I.e. if destructors of you classes don't have any side effects that can survive the program, it doesn't matter whether local were destroyed properly or not, since entire memory of your process is freed after program termination. std::exit however calls destructors of objects with static and thread local storage duration:
+I.e. if destructors of you classes don't have any side effects which can survive the program itself, it doesn't matter whether the local variables were destroyed properly or not, since entire memory of your process is freed after program termination. std::exit however calls destructors of objects with static and thread local storage duration:

 The destructors of objects with thread local storage duration that are associated with the current thread, the destructors of objects with static storage duration, and the functions registered with std::atexit are executed concurrently